Teva launching 3 drugs in 2014 with combined peak sales of $1 bln

-TEL AVIV, May 20 (Reuters) - Teva Pharmaceutical Industries is launching three new products in 2014 with combined estimated peak sales of $1 billion, the chief executive of the world’s biggest generic drugmaker said on Tuesday.
+TEL AVIV (Reuters) - Teva Pharmaceutical Industries is launching three new products in 2014 with combined estimated peak sales of $1 billion, the chief executive of the world’s biggest generic drugmaker said on Tuesday.

 One of the products is Zecuity, a migraine patch Teva acquired when it bought NuPathe earlier this year.
 The other two are Adasuve, an inhalation powder to treat agitation in patients with schizophrenia that Teva licensed from Alexza, and DuoResp Spiromax, an inhaler.